Gaerdil/OPENAI-Bipedal-Walker-Soluces/DDPG/videos/readme.md

+# Videos of results

-# Samples of results after 1200 episodes of training
+Samples of results after 1200 episodes of training  (attempts videos) and 1 video of performances before training.

 As it can be seen, there has been some improval since the beginning.